OmKharade/PyVCS/README.md

 ### Future Versions

-- Improve diff algorithm (line-by-line changes)
 - Branching and Merging
 - Remote Repositories

 ### Contributing

-This is the very very early version of the project.
+This is an early version of the project.
 I decided to push this to motivate myself and hold myself accountable to keep working on this

 Having said, of course suggestions and discussions are welcome !
 Feel free to open an issue or submit a PR